 Mandatory, supervised fire drills, both announced and unannounced, are conducted for each residence hall at the beginning of fall and spring semesters by campus safety officers.
 Whether an alarm is planned or actual, occupants must exit through the nearest exterior door and walk quickly away from the building.
 Because a fire can happen at any time, drills are conducted at various times, night and day.
-Housing staff members using master keys will enter all units to ensure all residents have evacuated the premises.
 Failure to evacuate a building during any fire alarm (planned or actual) will result in judicial action and/or possible arrest.
 Tampering with any of the fire systems (pull stations, smoke detectors, extinguishers, etc.) will result in judicial action and possible removal from the residence hall and the University.